What Was the Setting of Beowulf

 Beowulf moves between two main locations, and knowing the difference matters more than most readers realize.

 The first half of the poem takes place in Denmark, at the court of King Hrothgar.
-And this is where the monster Grendel terrorizes the warriors, where Beowulf fights Grendel's mother in her underwater lair, and where the hero earns his initial fame.
+This is where the monster Grendel terrorizes the warriors, where Beowulf fights Grendel's mother in her underwater lair, and where the hero earns his initial fame.
 Hrothgar's kingdom is centered on a magnificent hall called Heorot — and that hall is central to understanding everything that happens.

 Heorot: The Mead Hall That Started Everything